aidanwhiteley/books/README.md

 which the API gateway finds available instances of the books microservice.
 ### Java API tier
 There is Google Jib created image (aidanwhiteley/books-api-java) for this application.
-The image can be recreated by running "mvn compile jib:dockerBuild".
+The image can be recreated by running "mvnw.cmd compile jib:dockerBuild".
 Registers with Service Registry (dependant on the Spring profile used).
 ### MongoDB data tier
 A MongoDB based Docker image (aidanwhiteley/books-db-mongodb or aidanwhiteley/books-db-mongodb-demodata) is available